-1. Eligibility – Any person older than 13 and younger than 25 living in Flint or Genesee County, Shiawassee or Lapeer Counties, or within the state of Michigan may enter a film made after January 1, 2019.
+1. Eligibility – Any person between 13-25 and living in Flint, Genesee County, Michigan, and/or the United States may enter a film.
+For 2022 we are accepting films made in the last two years.
 Group projects, as well as individual works, are acceptable.
 All submissions must be produced by entrants.
 Adult guidance and instruction are permissible, but the primary hands-on creative work and point-of-view must be by the entrant(s).

 a.
 Minors must receive guardian/parental consent to enter the competition.

 a.
-Original Work Only – Only original work may be submitted.
+Only original work may be submitted.
 The FYFF board reserves the right to determine the eligibility of any submission.

 b.
-Ratings Apply -The FYFF uses the MPAA (Motion Picture Association of America) film rating system for the submissions.
-Participants should follow the G for GeneralAudiences’ guidelines --- no nudity, offensive language, or violence.
+Ratings Apply - We are a family friendly festival.
+No nudity.
+Limited offensive language/cursing and violence are permitted.
+The FYFF uses the MPAA (Motion Picture Association of America) film rating system for submissions.
+Participants should follow the guidelines.

 c.
 Language Requirement - All films must be in English or subtitled in English.